Mrs. Wiggs of the Cabbage Patch: Adaptations

-In 1904 the book was premiered as a play on Broadway at the Savoy Theatre.
-It was written by Anne Crawford Flexner, starring Madge Carr Cook.
+In 1903 the book was combined with Lovey Mary for a play which premiered on Broadway at the Savoy Theatre in September 1904.
+It was written by Anne Crawford Flexner, and starred Madge Carr Cook.
 It had been performed in October 1903 in Louisville, Kentucky.
 Helen Lowell who appeared in the cast was able to tour to Australia, New Zealand, Hawaii and across America for the next seven years playing Miss Hazy "in the Cabbage Patch".